Resident Tuition Rate

 Not everyone is eligible for resident tuition.
 Highline is here to help you navigate and work within the rules and requirements set by the state of Washington.

-In the email that includes the myHighline activation code, we alert those who have been coded as non-residents.
-Students have a window of opportunity to correct any errors that they might have made in the residency responses.
-After that time period, a student must provide specific and detailed proof of eligibility.
-We encourage you to email Admissions from your myHighline.
-We can then help you determine the complexity involved, what paperwork you need and whether an appointment would be helpful.
+In the myHighline activation code email, we let you know if you were not coded eligible for resident tuition.
+Students have a window of opportunity to correct errors they might have made.
+After that, a student may have to provide proof of eligibility.
+Email Admissions from your myHighline email account.
+We can then help you determine your next steps and whether an appointment would be helpful.

 - Active duty military member with orders to Washington or Washington National Guard (or the spouse or dependent of one of these).

-- Status in the US, you will likely need to provide proof of your eligible status (e.g. passport, I-94, I-797, US permanent resident card).
+- Status in the US, you will likely need to provide proof of your eligible status (e.g. passport, I-94, I-797, US Permanent Resident card).

 - Your lease or home ownership paperwork that shows where you have been living for the past 12 months (sometimes this is more than one address).
 If you are not the person on the lease (or who owns the home), use an Address Verification form.
 If you are dependent, it’s the home address of your parent or guardian we need to document.